Big Bear Valley Eagle Nest – Jackie & Shadow – 2026

 Due to the abundance of food in Big Bear Valley, both eaglets are getting fed very well.

-FOBBV has announced that the bigger chick is named Sunny, and the smaller chick is named Gizmo.
-There were over 54,000 names submitted.
+FOBBV has announced that Chick 1 is named Sandy, and Chick 2 is named Luna.
+There were 63,915 names submitted, Sandy was the most popular choice with 3,706.
 The local school students played a part in choosing the names.
-Welcome to the world Sunny and Gizmo!
+Sandy received 30 student votes, while Luna received 25 student votes.
+Welcome to the world Sandy and Luna!

 How do I tell them apart?